This Roundup is reader-supported. When you click through links we may earn a referral commission on qualifying purchases.

 Choosing the right welding rod affects how quickly you can set up, how clean your bead looks, and how long your repair lasts.
-You want rods that match the metal, your welding process, and the conditions you work in, whether that is a quick garage repair or a structural job.
+This guide is for welders who need filler rods or stick electrodes for mild steel, stainless steel, aluminum, shop repairs, field repairs, and beginner practice.

 Top Picks